Thingyan rice: Preparation

-Regional variation
+Regional variants

-While the core ingredients remain consistent, Thingyan rice allows for some regional variations.
-In some areas, vegetables like green beans or peas might be added to the rice for extra texture.
-Coconut milk can be incorporated for a richer flavour, while some cooks might choose to perfume the soaking water with rose or jasmine water for a more floral note.
+In some areas, vegetables like green beans or peas are added to the rice for extra texture.
+Other alterations include adding coconut milk for a creamier flavouror perfuming the water with rose or jasmine water.

+In Thailand, a modified version is known as Khao Chae, regarded as a form of Thai Royal Cuisine, and is served during the Songkran Festival.